blakegreendev/serverless-blog/source/_posts/How-to-explain-the-cloud-to-relatives.md

 Here's a couple of my favorite analogies:

 {% blockquote %}
-**Imagine you have a freezer full of steaks at home.
-The power goes out and all the steaks go bad.
-Instead of storing all of your steaks at home, you can have a company store them for you in a mucher bigger freezer with backup generators for a fee.
+**Imagine you have a freezer full of 20 steaks at home.
+The power goes out and all 20 steaks go bad.
+Instead of storing all of your steaks at home, you can have a company store all of your steaks and more in a mucher bigger freezer with a bunch of backup generators for a fee.
 Think of the steaks as your data and the freezer as the cloud.**
 {% endblockquote %}

 {% blockquote %}